singh1114/best/_posts/2020-04-25-svm-support-vector-machines-in-machine-learning.md

 {% include math.html math_code="$where\ vector\ (X1,\ X2)\ is\ on\ the\ hyperplane$" %}

-We can also find some similarity of this equation with the equation of line.
+We can also find some similarities of this equation with the equation of a line.

-Its fairly easy to extend this equation and find the equation of a hyperplane in `p` dimensions.
+It's fairly easy to extend this equation and find the equation of a hyperplane in `p` dimensions.

 {% include math.html math_code="$\beta_0 + \beta_1X_1 + \beta_2X_2 + ... + \beta_pX_p = 0$" style="margin-top:0.2em;" %}